DanxxMVP/SecureFace-NE/README.md

 This facial recognition project utilizes computer vision techniques and deep learning to identify and recognize faces in images and videos.
 Implemented using Python libraries such as OpenCV and TensorFlow, this system is capable of real-time face detection, as well as identifying and classifying previously trained individuals.

 Key Features:
--Face Detection: It employs object detection algorithms to locate and delineate faces in images and videos.
+- Face Detection: It employs object detection algorithms to locate and delineate faces in images and videos.
--Facial Recognition: It utilizes deep learning models to recognize and classify faces based on unique features.
+- Facial Recognition: It utilizes deep learning models to recognize and classify faces based on unique features.
--User-Friendly Interface: It provides an intuitive interface for uploading images, performing detections, and visualizing results.
+- User-Friendly Interface: It provides an intuitive interface for uploading images, performing detections, and visualizing results.

 ## Built With